Three Dialogues Between Hylas and Philonous: Hylas and Philonous

-Berkeley's views are represented by Philonous (Greek: "lover of mind"), while Hylas ("hyle", Greek: "matter") embodies the Irish thinker's opponents, in particular John Locke.
+Philonous (Greek: "lover of Nous, or roughly, mind") represents the views of Berkeley, while Hylas ("hyle", Greek: "matter") represents the views of his opponents, in particular John Locke.

 In The First Dialogue, Hylas expresses his disdain for skepticism, adding that he has heard Philonous to have "maintained the most extravagant opinion that ever entered into the mind of man, to wit, that there is no such thing as material substance in the world."
 Philonous argues that it is actually Hylas who is the skeptic and that he can prove it.
 Thus, a philosophical battle of wit begins.

 Philonous questions Hylas systematically regarding what humans know of the world, first examining secondary qualities, such as heat, to show that such qualities do not exist outside the individual mind.
 He then moves on to primary qualities such as extension and shape, and likewise argues that they, too, are dependent entirely on one's perception and perspective (e.g., From a distance, a great mountain appears to be small, and the shape of a thing may change dramatically under a microscope: "You may at any time make the experiment, by looking with one eye bare, and with the other through a microscope").